 When you make the porridge, you will need 1/4 cup of the rice cereal and 1 cup of water.
 Bring the water to a boil, then gradually stir in the cereal, using a whisk to combine.
 Simmer the rice cereal stirring frequently for about 10 minutes or until the rice is not gritty or chunky (I taste test a few times to make sure the rice is cooked).

 Once your porridge is made, you can serve up a little bit to your little one and store the rest in a glass container in the fridge.
 Throughout the week I get a spoonful of cooked rice cereal (porridge)and combine it with other foods (banana, apple sauce, sweet potato) for meals.
-The porridge adds more substance to the baby foods and keeps Everett’s tummy full.
+The porridge adds more substance to the baby foods and keeps my baby’s tummy full.
 You can easily tell that this stuff will literally stick to their bones!

 An easy recipe for homemade baby rice cereal.

 - food processor or blender (I find a blender works best!)

 - Using a food processor or blender** grind the brown rice until it is a powder (this should take about 8 minutes unless you have a really powerful blender).